CausewayDigital/Minecraft-EE-MakeCode/tutorials/python-islands/island-1/mine/mine_1.md

 agent.move(DIRECTION, BLOCKS)
 ```
 ## Mine Some Coal @showdialog
+Make sure your agent is in front of the coal ore.
+(Similar to the image below)
 ![Agent in front of the coal](https://raw.githubusercontent.com/CausewayDigital/Minecraft-EE-MakeCode/refs/heads/master/tutorials/python-islands/island-1/mine/agent_coal.png)
-Make sure your agent is in front of the coal ore.
-(Similar to the image above)

 ## Mine Some Coal